How to Safely Shave Your Bikini AreaAugust 23, 2022

 “I think one of the best things you can do to prep your skin for shaving [down there] is to exfoliate the skin,” says McLain.
 “This will slough away dead surface skin cells, which will allow for a smooth shave and promote surface cell turnover.”
 Try exfoliating the day before you shave with products that contain glycolic, salicylic or lactic acids.
 “This will help to minimize the risk of getting an ingrown hair” she says.
-Try using the Fur Silk Scrub because it is made with glycolic and lactic acids and is dermatologically and gynecologically tested to gently slough away dead surface skin cells.
+Try using the Fur Silk Scrub, which is made with glycolic and lactic acids and is gynecologically tested to gently slough away dead surface skin cells.

 “Keep in mind that you are taking a blade to your skin,” says McLain.
 “Every pass is exfoliating the skin.”
 And because this is a sensitive area on your body, you want to ensure that you aren’t over-exfoliating, which can potentially irritate your skin.

 For those post-shaving woes, McLain advises using products with ingredients such as coconut oil, aloe or witch hazel to help soothe and calm the area.
-We love the Kiehl’s Post Shave Repair Gel because its lightweight formula works to comfort the skin after shaving by fighting razor burn and sensitivity.
-Not to mention, it’s made with aloe vera to hydrate and soothe the skin.
+We love the Thayers Original Facial Toner soaked on a cotton pad because its lightweight formula works to comfort the skin after shaving by fighting razor burn and sensitivity.
+Not to mention, it’s made with aloe vera and witch hazel to soothe the skin.

 “I also advise clients to avoid any activities that would involve lots of friction or sweating (think: running, intense exercise) if they are prone to razor burn,” says McLain.
 “Too much friction or sweating can just lead to more issues.
 Letting the area breathe and calm down before engaging in those activities is best.”